radislaw/You-Dont-Know-JS_Russian-translation/up & going/ch1.md

 The `TAX_RATE` constant (variable) is accessible from inside the `calculateFinalPurchaseAmount(..)` function, even though we didn't pass it in, because of lexical scope.

-**Note:** For more information about lexical scope, see the first three chapters of the *Scope & Closures* title of this series.
+**Примечание:** For more information about lexical scope, see the first three chapters of the *Scope & Closures* title of this series.

-## Practice
+## Практика

 There is absolutely no substitute for practice in learning programming.
 No amount of articulate writing on my part is alone going to make you a programmer.